40 of the Top Christmas Gifts Over the Years!

 40.)
 2005 – Xbox 360

-The Xbox 360 was a huge hit in 2005.
+The Xbox 360 was a massive hit in 2005.
 The console from Microsoft sold just in time for Christmas.
-The expected to sell a lot more, but managed to sell six million in Europe by 2008.
+They expected to sell a lot more but managed to sell six million in Europe by 2008.